HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

-This is the first year that INP data is available to us, so we don’t have any historical context, but what we see is that 55% of websites have good INP on mobile.
+This is the first year that INP data is available to us, so we don't have any historical context, but what we see is that 55% of websites have good INP on mobile.
 This is especially interesting because of how much worse the mobile web performs on INP compared to FID.
 If INP does end up replacing FID as a Core Web Vital, responsiveness will become a much more prevalent issue.

 ## Conclusion